-With the Alternative Vote (AV) your constituency gets an MP the majority support.
+With the Alternative Vote (AV) your constituency gets a Member of Parliament (MP) the majority support.

 The Alternative Vote is not a form of proportional representation.

 In certain conditions, such as the 2015 General Election, it would have produced a less proportional result than Westminster’s First Past the Post system.
 The British public voted not to replace Westminster’s voting system with the Alternative Vote in 2011.

 The Alternative Vote is designed to deal with vote splitting.
 Under Westminster’s First Past the Post system, a candidate the majority dislike can win, if the majority split their votes across multiple candidates.

 In the United States, the Alternative Vote is often called Instant Runoff Voting (IRV).

 It is also used in Australia to elect the House of Representatives and in Australia’s states to elect at least one House of their state parliaments.
 It is also used to elect the President of Ireland and the state of Maine voted to use AV in its elections in 2016.